okta/okta-sdk-nodejs/README.md

 `MemoryStore` configuration options:

 * `keyLimit` - Max number of keys stored (default is 100000).
 The oldest keys are deleted as new keys are set.
 * `expirationPoll` - The time, in milliseconds, between memory scans.
-If the value is *true*, a value of 15000 is used. (default is false, no scanning)
+If the value is `true`, a value of 15000 is used. (default is `false`, no scanning)

 #### Custom Storage